genFD/code-journey-intro/readme.md

 Feel free to explore the codebase to get the most value out of the repo.

 I'll do my best to blog about my experience building each project, by writing about the workflow, technical choices, and talking through the code.
+Checkout the `readme` file for each project for more information.

 ## ⚠️ `Disclaimer`

-_A word of caution_:

-_These notes might be incomplete and/or contain mistakes._
+**About the notes**:

-_I'm maintaining it in my spare time, so if you find mistakes, please help keep this repo up-to-date by contributing._
+_I'm maintaining this project in my spare time, so if you find mistakes, please help keep this repo up-to-date by contributing._

 _Also, this is not intended to be a programming course.
 If you decide to follow this "guide" you are not forced to do everything exactly as it is shown here, decide what works best for you and stay consistent with your style._